MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-overview.md

 Threat & vulnerability management (TVM) provides you with actionable information that can help mitigate threats and vulnerabilities in your environment.
 TVM includes a dashboard that highlights potential threats and features to configure.

-SCREENSHOT NEEDED

 Security recommendations are provided to help you set up Microsoft Defender for business correctly.
 Potential security issues are called to your attention so you can address them right away.

-To learn more, see Threat and vulnerability management.
+To learn more, see [Threat and vulnerability management](../defender-endpoint/next-gen-threat-and-vuln-mgt.md).

 ## Next-generation protection